 Finnegan is a down to earth actor and artist trying to make sense of the world.
 Finnegan is often quiet, but has a lot to say.
 Performances include Romeo in Romeo and Juliet, at Carousel Theatre for Young People and John Cabbot in Concord Floral

 at the 2017 PuSh Festival with three fellow cast members in Centurions.
 Finnegan has a wide array of academic and artistic interests including drawing, film making, math, philosophy and creative writing.

 Syrah Khan is a recent graduate from South Delta Secondary School where she has been in the theatre program for 5 years.
 Theatre has always been her main interest and she is very thankful that she is able to work on a meaningful piece of theatre such as The Centurions Project.
-Syrah was recently involved in her high school’s rendition of High School Musical Onstage. and Jordan Tannahill’s Concord Floral at the PuSh Festival with three fellow cast-mates.
-Syrah will be moving to the role of apprentice Stage Manager and learning all she can about the tech side of things in Phase two.
+In Phase 1 of our project Syrah performed the role of Caroline but decided to learn more about what goes on behind the scenes in Stage Management and Lighting. .
+She was recently involved in her high school’s rendition of High School Musical Onstage. and Jordan Tannahill’s Concord Floral at the PuSh Festival with three fellow cast-mates.
+And this summer has acted and directed in the Coffee House Theatre Production of The Complete Works of William Shakespeare.

 Sarah Roa: Detective Wright/Mentor Phase 2